ReginioMarkGilbert/Recipe-Sharing-API/README.md

 The server will start, and you should see a message like <span style="color:green"><strong>"Server is running on port: 3000"</strong></span> in your terminal.

-5. **Test the Application**: You can now test the application by sending requests to <span style="color:green"><strong>http://localhost:3000/api/recipes</strong></span>.
+4. **Test the Application**: You can now test the application by sending requests to <span style="color:green"><strong>http://localhost:3000/api/recipes</strong></span>.
 You can use a tool like Postman or Insomnia to send HTTP requests.

 # 🔭 Recipe API Endpoint Guide

-This application provides several API endpoints for managing recipes:

-This API allows you to manage recipes.
-Here's how you can use the endpoints:
+This application provides several API endpoints for managing recipes, Here's how you can use the endpoints:

 ## Create a New Recipe

 **Endpoint:** `/api/recipes`
 **Method:** `POST`
 **Description:** Creates a new recipe.
 **Body:**
 - `title`: The name of the recipe (required).
 - `ingredients`: The ingredients of the recipe (required).
 - `instructions`: The instructions of the recipe (required).